Aina15-DT/Jobboard/README.md

-# It is better to use Python 3.9 for this project
+## ABOUT
+It is a job management based on FastAPI

+## REQUIREMENTS
+python 3.9